 This doesn’t mean that mapped areas are without their faults.

-Earlier this year, drivers in Egypt found themselves following GPS navigation that has taken them on longer routes, or to roads that are completely closed.
+Earlier this year, drivers in Egypt found themselves following GPS navigation that had taken them on longer routes, or to roads that were completely closed.

 Maintaining Google Maps inclusivity requires several levels of input from a huge amount of people around the world.

-‘The online mapping platform mainly relies on a combination of different information and data sources, including third-party data; information from local authorities; and contributions from the Google Maps community, an online platform for the app users; along with Street View, a technological tool featured in Google Maps; in addition to images collected from the satellite.
+‘The online mapping platform mainly relies on a combination of different information and data sources, including third-party data, information from local authorities, and contributions from the Google Maps community, an online platform for the app users; along with Street View, a technological tool featured in Google Maps; in addition to images collected from the satellites.

 It uses a variety of sources to get the most accurate and up-to-date information on the map, and it uses a combination of manual and automated techniques to check for accuracy.’

-Roadworks, new infrastructure, and traffic lanes are not always updated causing frustration to a proportion of those 10 million listed above, particularly to those who are perhaps over-reliant on GPS navigation.
+Roadwork, new infrastructure, and traffic lanes are not always updated, causing frustration to a proportion of those 10 million listed above, particularly to those who are perhaps over-reliant on GPS navigation.

 Interestingly, when asked, a local explained he recently preferred to use street signs over GPS.

-We’ve come a long way from unfolding mammoth tent-like maps in the car to squint at tiny colored wriggles on paper.
+We’ve come a long way from unfolding mammoth tent-like maps in the car to squinting at tiny colored wriggles on paper.
 GPS mapping has shown that it is incredibly important for a multitude of reasons.
-Whether we become over-reliant or not, Google Map global inclusivity is a need that must be addressed.
+Whether we become over-reliant or not, Google Maps’ global inclusivity is a need that must be addressed.